devlooped/SponsorLink/Package/readme.md

 [Learn more about SponsorLink for open source developers](https://github.com/devlooped/SponsorLink#-open-source-developers) and the onboarding process.

+> NOTE: this package is intended for *package authors*.
+Downstream package *consumers*
+> should get it transitively automatically to support the SponsorLink checks.

 ## Usage

 Add the following analyzer to an analyzer project you include in your package: